 The Graduate School at Michigan State University is pleased to announce the competition for the annual Theodore Roosevelt Conservation and Environmental Leadership Fellowship.
-The purpose of this award is to provide an opportunity for graduate or professional students to achieve a level of professional and personal growth that will prepare them for leadership roles related to conservation of our natural and environmental resources at scales ranging from local to global.
+The purpose of this award is to provide an opportunity for graduate or professional students to participate in experiential workshops or programs that will prepare them for leadership roles related to conservation of our natural and environmental resources.

 - Must be nominated by a MSU faculty member to be considered.

 - Must be an enrolled student in pursuit of an advanced degree in any college or program at MSU.

 - Must be interested in acquiring leadership skills relevant to enhancing the sustainability and conservation of fish, water, wildlife, and habitat from local to global scales.